abdullahzameek/PR-Tracker/README.md

 ## Github Action.

 The action was built using the basic Github Action boilerplate code, as well as the github-scripts package to make use of Javascript in the `scripts` components of the YAML file.
 The script itself is very straightforward - a random number is generated between 10 and 20, and the process is put to sleep for that amount of time, following which a comment with that time is made to the PR.

+# Additional Notes/Thoughts

+This was the first time I worked with Github Webhooks, so I found this project to be a pretty great learning experience.
+I think I was able to work through this project in a fairly reasonable time (around 4-4.5 hrs approximately, including the Bonus Todo).
+I think the biggest challenge I faced with this was simply getting used to the Probot framework and then figuring out how the Github Actions YAML file needed to be structured.
+My initial idea was to also have a MongoDB Collection for each individual PR.
+I did write some code out for that part of the backend, but then soon realised that for the scope of this take home, I didnt really need to have persistent records for the details of each individual PR, but rather, just having the records of their sizes would be sufficient.
+All in all, I'm pretty happy that I was able to accomplish the task, and I'm looking forward to hearing any feedback you have!